-Student computing devices have been chosen to support digital curriculum and effective instruction within Lincoln Public Schools (LPS) classrooms.
+Student computing devices have been chosen to support digital curriculum and effective instruction within Lincoln

+Public Schools (LPS) classrooms.
 The devices used instructionally by students will vary by student age, ability, and learning situation and may include Chromebooks, iPads, or other computing devices.
 These devices can access the internet and run applications, allowing learners to engage with digital curriculum and participate in other learning opportunities.
 Use of the devices is a privilege and students must demonstrate appropriate caution and responsibility when using them, as acknowledged in a Responsible Use Agreement (RUA), agreed to when signing into the LPS portal or, in the case of elementary students, when the student begins their school year.

 Users have no privacy rights or expectations of privacy when using technology.
 Use of computing devices and all files or information stored therein, thereon, or linked may be monitored, tracked, logged, copied, reviewed, and accessed at any time without prior notice.
 Lincoln Public Schools has complete authority to regulate all computing device use and computing device users.
 Computing device use is a privilege and not a property right.
+Intentional damage to Chromebooks will be treated in the same manner as school property damage, and will require families to pay for the full repair/replacement of the equipment.
+The Chromebook Assurance Program (CAP) does not cover intentional damage.
 Computing device use is made available subject to all Board policies and regulations, these regulations, building guidelines, use agreements, handbook provisions, and all administrative orders or directives are issued as needed.
 No computing device use shall be permitted for purposes that are contrary to the mission of the building site or Lincoln Public Schools.
 Response to inappropriate behavior related to computing device use will be consistent with standard LPS disciplinary practices.